pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 }
 ```

+### Handling turn information

-With that out of the way, lets now create two Writable Component that will be responsible for the turn information:
-Current Turn and PlaySymbol.
-We will later need a "wrapper component", so everything is tidy in its place - Turn
+With that out of the way, let's now create two Writable Component files that will be responsible for handling turns.
+We'll need one for Current Turn and another for PlaySymbol.
+Later, we will want a "wrapper component", so everything is tidy in its place.
-Information.

-`components/current-turn.js`:
+Create `components/current-turn.js` and have it use `WritableComponent`:
 ```javascript
 import {WritableComponent} from "../libs/writable-component";